 I stand up and address the room.
-"This is not the end", I promise them.
+"This is not the end," I promise them.
 "We know that we are needed, and the alternative to fighting for our rights is accepting that they are stripped away.
 That is not acceptable and that is not going to happen."
 Energy does not pick up, but at least it stops dropping.
 The Finnish reporter turns off his camera.
 There's no more news happening here tonight.

-The one loud cheer comes from the mock-up school elections, which are held in 7th to 12th grades.
-That election is done part for fun, part as an indicator for future trends, and is presented on election night along with the real results.
-As those numbers come up on screen, the Pirate Party has its own bar in the election results, with four percent of the vote.
+The one loud cheer comes from the mock-up school elections, which are held in seventh to twelfth grades.
+That election is done partly for fun, partly as an indicator for future trends, and is presented on election night along with the real results.
+As those numbers come up on screen, the Pirate Party has its own bar in the election results, with 4 percent of the vote.
 We are clearly stronger in the youth segment than in the population overall, boding well for future growth.

-As I sit down to finish my now-cold Spaghetti Carbonara, I feel exhausted.
+As I sit down to finish my now-cold spaghetti carbonara, I feel exhausted.

-"This burger was delicious", says Christian Engström who sits across from me.
+"This burger was delicious", says Christian Engström, who sits across from me.

-"Sure, pick on me for getting the wrong food too", I reply with a tired laugh.
+"Sure, pick on me for getting the wrong food, too," I reply with a tired laugh.

+CHAPTER SIX

-CHAPTER SIX Screw Democracy, We're On A Mission From God
+Screw Democracy, We're on a Mission from God